Tracy had all eyes on her, and what did she do with her fantastic, money-making opportunity? Nothing.

 She posts the set and it gets almost zero traction.
 Ouch.
 I feel her pain.
 Why?
 ‘Cause making the photos are just the beginning.
 They’ve gotta be presented right.
 The real trick is in serving up the main course.

-Make things easy & fun for your fans.
+You’ve gotta make things easy & fun for your fans.

-Take gorgeous photos, yes, but if I can’t find them in my feed easily, get updates on your events, or interact with you, it’s a lame experience.
+Serve up gorgeous photos, yes, but if I can’t find them in my feed easily, get updates on your events, or interact with you, it’s a lame experience.
 And lame experiences won’t keep me loyal, and won’t make me feel that you deserve my cash.

 Here’s some ways you can serve up your art well: